sergiocollado/potpourri/notes_kubernetes.md

                containerPort: 443
 ```

-then a service must be defined to publish the ingress controller
+Then a service must be defined to publish the ingress controller

 ```
 appVersion: v1